 Located centrally in Niagara Falls, this is a smaller operation featuring rotating local farmers year-round.
 Plenty of parking makes for an easy trip to the market, where you can purchase fresh fruit, veggies, plants and delectable baked goods.

 Veggie Van is a mobile farmer’s market, dedicated to bringing fresh locally sourced food from farms in Western New York to areas in the region that are under-served by grocery stores.
-You can find them in various locations in Niagara Falls, NY on Thursdays.
+You can find them in various locations in the Niagara region on Wednesdays and Thursdays.

 IN NIAGARA COUNTY